Ghost Town Photos

 From Wyoming Tales and Trails

-This page: Centennial Ridge, Douglas Creek and Keystone Mining Districts, The Keystone Mine, The Queen, Joker, and Cliff Mines.
+This page: Centennial Ridge, Douglas Creek and Keystone Mining Districts, The Keystone Mine, The Queen, Joker, and Cliff Mines, Bald Mountain City.

 Big Horn Basin Black Hills Bone Wars Brands Buffalo Cambria Casper Cattle Drives Centennial Cheyenne Chugwater Cody Deadwood Stage Douglas Dubois Encampment Evanston Ft.
 Bridger Ft.
 Fetterman Ft.
 Laramie Frontier Days Ghost Towns Gillette G. River F. V. Hayden Tom Horn Jackson Johnson County War Kemmerer Lander Laramie Lincoln Highway Lusk Meeteetse Medicine Bow N. Platte Valley Overland Stage Photos V Rawlins Rock Springs Rudefeha Mine Sheepherding Sheridan Sherman Shoshoni Superior Thermopolis USS Wyoming Wheatland Wild Bunch Yellowstone